dbojan/free-iptv-balkan-plus/README.md

 -does not support epg

--[ip-tv player by BorPas-Soft](https://borpas.info/iptvplayer) supports epg, windows only, freeware to set user agent in windows add to 'IpTvPlayer.User.ini' file, under [Settings] add: setvlcvars="http-user-agent=Android"
+-[ip-tv player by BorPas-Soft](https://borpas.info/iptvplayer) supports epg, windows only, freeware to set user agent in windows, in 'IpTvPlayer.User.ini' file, under [Settings] add: setvlcvars="http-user-agent=Android"

 -[kodi](https://kodi.tv/), supports epg, kinda complicated to setup, and to navigate, supports epg